-Sucuri Security works tirelessly in the background to monitor all of the activity on your site, make sure there is nothing malicious going on and quickly notifying you of any potential threats.
-It is a complete security solution that will leave with you great peace of mind and a safer website.
-All you need to do is not set ‘123’ as your password…
+Sucuri Security works tirelessly in the background to monitor all activity on your site, ensuring there is nothing malicious going on and quickly notifying you of potential threats.
+It is a complete security solution that gives you peace of mind and a safer website.
+All you need to do is not set ‘123’ as your password.

 With so many newsletter solutions out there, it can be tough to choose the one that best suits your needs.
-That’s where MailPoet comes in by bringing newsletter management right into your dashboard.
+That’s where MailChimp comes in.
+The connected plugins bring tight integration right into your website.

 10: Airplane Mode

 Airplane Mode allows you to control loading of external files when developing locally.